Crisis Pregnancy Centers (aka: Anti-Abortion Centers)

-These fake clinics are a growing threat to women’s health.
-They often lie to patients about abortion and birth control.
-They’ll do anything to scare people away from choosing legal abortion.
-These fake clinics are biased, anti-choice, anti-LGBTQ organizations.
-They may look like comprehensive health clinics, and their “staff” may wear scrubs, but many are generally unregulated and unlicensed, and may not have any licensed medical staff as part of their organization.
-They use deceptive tactics to mislead North Carolinians about pregnancy-related information.
-Many try to manipulate and frighten the people who walk in looking for assistance.
+These anti-abortion fake clinics are a growing public health threat.
+They often lie to patients about abortion and birth control, and they’ll do anything to scare people away from accessing their right to abortion.
+CPCs are biased, anti-abortion, anti-LGBTQ organizations, and while they may look like health clinics with “staff” wearing scrubs, many are unregulated and unlicensed and may not have any licensed medical personnel on staff.
+They use deceptive tactics to mislead North Carolinians about pregnancy-related information and some of their false claims include:

-Condoms are not effective against STDs, HIV/AIDS, and pregnancy.
+- Condoms are not effective against STDs, HIV/AIDS, or pregnancy.

 None of the above information is medically accurate.

 There are more than 4,000 crisis pregnancy centers across the country and close to 100 in North Carolina.
 In 2011, the state approved “Choose Life” license plates to funnel public dollars to these clinics, but there is no corresponding pro-choice license plate available.
 In 2013, the North Carolina General Assembly approved direct appropriation of taxpayer dollars to these fake clinics—allocating $250,000 in the state budget.
 That number has gone up each budget cycle, with over $18 million earmarked for these anti-abortion fake clinics in the 2021-2023 state budget.